How to Plant a Cactus Cutting (An Easy Step-by-Step Guide)

 Try to get at least two or three segments, and ensure the end attached to the mother plant is healthy.

-Remove any loose spines and dead tissue from the cutting.
+Take the cutting with the tongs and remove any loose spines and dead tissue.
 Clean the cutting with a damp paper towel or cotton swab to remove any dirt or debris.

-The next step is how to callus a cactus cutting.
+The next step is to callus the cactus pads or cuts.

 A cut left exposed to air can lose water and become damaged by pests or disease, so we need to seal the wound with a callusing process.